IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 <a name="containerize"></a>

-## Containerize Your Liberty Application
+## Containerize Your Open Liberty Application

 In this task, you containerize the application.
-You first create a Liberty container image that has the Mod Resorts application installed and configured, and then you test the image to confirm that it is operating correctly.
+You first create an Open Liberty container image that has the Mod Resorts application installed and configured, and then you test the image to confirm that it is operating correctly.

 1. From the terminal window issue the command below to stop the WebSphere server to free the ports it is using (you can skip this step if you did not start WebSphere or have stopped it already):